 5. Abandonment - Your spouse left you with the intention of abandoning you and remained away for at least one year.

 6. Living apart - You and your spouse have lived apart (without cohabitation) for at least three years.

 7. Confinement in mental hospital - your spouse has been confined in a mental hospital (state or private) for at least three years (at the time you file for divorce) and it appears that his mental disorder is a type that will not get better (or if it does get better, it appears that a relapse is probable).

 If you and your common law spouse have had children during the marriage, you may be required to pay child support.
 The judge may require one or both parents to provide child support and medical support until:

 If the child is disabled, child support payments could last for an indefinite period of time.

 Texas marriage laws can be tricky.
-After reading this article, you probably have more questions about common law marriage in Texas.
-You can get those questions answered by speaking to a Texas family law attorney about your specific situation.
-Start now with a free case review at no obligation.
+After reading this article, you probably have more questions about common law marriage in Texas, especially how it affects your specific situation.
+You can get those questions, and any other family law questions, answered by speaking to an experienced family law attorney in Texas today.

 Contact a qualified attorney.